astrio-ai/openlegacy/docs/llm_features.md

-# Enhanced LLM Integration Features
+# LLM Integration Features

-This document provides a comprehensive overview of the enhanced LLM integration features added to the legacy2modern transpiler.
+This document provides a comprehensive overview of the LLM integration features added to the legacy2modern transpiler.

 ## 🚀 What's New